Dairy cattle: Management

 To maintain lactation, a dairy cow must be bred and produce calves.
 Depending on market conditions, the cow may be bred with a "dairy bull" or a "beef bull."
 Female calves (heifers) with dairy breeding may be kept as replacement cows for the dairy herd.
 If a replacement cow turns out to be a substandard producer of milk, she then goes to market and can be slaughtered for beef.
 Male calves can either be used later as a breeding bull or sold and used for veal or beef.
 Dairy farmers usually begin breeding or artificially inseminating heifers around 13 months of age.
 A cow's gestation period is about nine months.
-Newborn calves are separated from their mothers quickly, usually within three days, as the mother/calf bond intensifies over time and delayed separation can cause extreme stress on both cow and calf.
+Newborn calves are separated from their mothers quickly, usually within three days.
+Farmers often argue the mother/calf bond intensifies over time and delayed separation can cause extreme stress on both cow and calf.
+However, a 2019 review found the effects on behavior were worsened with earlier cow-calf separation.

 Domestic cows can live beyond 20 years; however, those raised for dairy rarely live that long, as the average cow is removed from the dairy herd around age six and marketed for beef.
-In 2014, roughly 9.5% of the cattle slaughtered in the U.S. were culled dairy cows - cows that can no longer be seen as an economic asset to the dairy farm.
+In 2014, roughly 9.5% of the cattle slaughtered in the U.S. were culled dairy cows – cows that can no longer be seen as an economic asset to the dairy farm.
 These animals may be sold due to reproductive problems or common diseases of milk cows such as mastitis and lameness.
+A small market exists for slaughter-free milk, which brings increased costs for both consumers and producers.